associationforsoftwaretesting/whose/content/en/docs/test-design/identifying-combinatorial-explosion.md

 ## A context where I used this skill:

-Recently, while working on a project that involved a table change to add new languages available as \"preferred languages\" in a registration module for a shopping system we saw several potential problems.
+Recently, while working on a project that involved a table change to add new languages available as "preferred languages" in a registration module for a shopping system we saw several potential problems.
 The test group was repeatedly told that there were no code changes made, testing should be fairly easy.
 On examining the number of areas where that table was referenced simply for registration and profile maintenance it seemed more complex.
 It was invoked from a desktop webpage, a mainframe green screen (user customer service staff) and mobile applications on iOS and Android.